 - 2.4 Previous windfarm developments have explored a variety of options to mitigate this risk, with Range Azimuth Gating (RAG) (known commonly as Radar Blanking) implemented in previous developments, alongside a Transponder Mandatory Zone (TMZ).
-The other potential mitigation options which have been considered are technical, non-airspace options, which are explained in Annex A. These other potential mitigation options do not involve change to airspace, and hence are outside of the CAA CAP1616 Airspace Change Process.
-Hence they are included for information in Annex A but are not evaluated as airspace change options within the CAP1616 framework. - 2.5 This document evaluates the options considered against the design principles and presents the basis upon which decisions to proceed or reject options has been made.
+The other potential mitigation options which have been considered are technical, non-airspace options, which are explained in Annex B. These other potential mitigation options do not involve change to airspace, and hence are outside of the CAA CAP1616 Airspace Change Process.
+None of the options in Annex B are viable.
+Three of the options (extending Allanshill radar; Project RM Raytheon, and additional in-fill radar system projects) fail to meet the safety design principle.
+The remaining option (new primary radar) could not be implemented within the required timescales so therefore is also not viable.
+They are included for information in Annex B but are not evaluated as airspace change options within the CAP1616 framework. - 2.5 This document evaluates the options considered against the design principles and presents the basis upon which decisions to proceed or reject options has been made.
 This document provides 1 proposal for mitigating the radar clutter associated with wind farm turbines (TMZ plus RAG blanking), with 4 options as to how this could be implemented: - 1.
 Option A: TMZ in line with proposed wind turbine locations - 2.
 Option B: TMZ in line with proposed wind turbine locations plus 2nm buffer - 3.
 Option C: simplified polygon TMZ "rubber banded" around proposed wind turbine locations with no buffer - 4.
 Option D: TMZ aligned to smoothed/rounded off boundary plus 2nm buffer - 2.6 The design principles used to evaluate these options are as described in detail in the Design Principles document (Stage 1 Gateway Assessment).